Install Tanzu Kubernetes Grid Integrated Edition on VMware Cloud Foundation

 - Deploy the Ops Manager or TKGI Management Console OVA in the Management Domain on the management network.

 - Configure the tile or installer with the connection information for vCenter in the Workload Domain.

 - Configure the tile or installer with the connection information for the NSX-T Management plane in the Workload Domain.

 - If you are using the Management Console, configure the Edge Cluster, Tier-0 router, IPAMs, and IP pools.

 - If you are using Ops Manager, provide IP addresses for Edge Node-1 uplink, Edge-Node-2 uplink, HA VIP for the uplink, and the default gateway.

 - Provide the Node and Pod CIDRs.

 - Provide the Load Balancer Floating IP range.
-(NAT IPs will be taken from from this pool.)
+NAT IP addresses will be taken from from this pool.

 - Get the Active cluster certificate from NSX-T and provide the same for the NSX certificate.

 - Select vSAN datastore for Ephemeral and Persistent storage.